-The Food and Drink Benchmark underpins the new strategy and guides school canteens to promote healthy food and drinks.
-The benchmark replaces the traffic light criteria (GREEN, AMBER and RED) of the previous Fresh Tastes @ School Strategy.
+The Food and Drink Criteria underpins the new strategy and guides school canteens to promote healthy food and drinks.
+The Criteria replaces the traffic light criteria (GREEN, AMBER and RED) of the previous Fresh Tastes @ School Strategy.
 Determining what’s allowed and what’s not can be complicated in the school canteen.
-Healthy Kids is here to help you make your way through the benchmark so you can make the best choices for your canteen menu.
+Healthy Kids is here to help you make your way through the Criteria so you can make the best choices for your canteen menu.

-The 4 main elements of the Food and Drink Benchmark
+The four main elements of the Food and Drink Criteria

-These are the minimum activities schools need to meet to successfully implement the new strategy:
+These are the minimum activities schools need to meet to implement the new strategy successfully:

 Sugary drinks continue to NOT BE SOLD in school canteens or vending machines.